exasol/tutorials/tls/doc/tls_in_udfs.md

 If you want your UDF to connect to a service on your own premises, chances are that the corresponding TLS certificate was issued by your own CA or your organization's CA for that matter.

-Now things are starting to get interesting.
-One thing is for sure, you won't find that certificate in the language container — unless you are planning to build your own, but that has its own learning curve and would also go way beyond the scope of this tutorial.
+This is where it gets interesting.
+You won't find that certificate in the language container.
+You could build your own container, but that requires additional expertise and is beyond this tutorial's scope.

 A better way to use your own certificates with UDFs is to create a truststore in [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).
 BucketFS is a distributed filesystem that makes files available to all data nodes on an Exasol cluster.
 It is also the only filesystem accessible from a UDF, except the read-only filesystem of the language container.

+In short, you upload something to BucketFS on a node of your choosing, and Exasol takes care of copying the files to all other nodes in the background.

 ### An Example Truststore For This Tutorial